charlesc-ifit/react-coding-challenges/chatter/README.md

 # Requirements 📖
 Most of the work needs to be done in the `Messages` components.

-- Implement hooks such as `useEffect` and `useCallback` to handle events
+- Implement hooks such as `useEffect` and `useCallback` to handle events - DONE
 - Scroll to the bottom of the messages list when sending/receiving a message - DONE
 - Show the initial Botty message by default (can be found in `common/constants`) - DONE
 - Use **sockets** to: - DONE